nickwri/sausage_roll_getx/README.md

-# sausage_getx
+# Sausage Roll app using getx

-Flutter Hello World project adapted to sell sausages!
+Flutter Hello World project adapted to sell sausage rolls!

 Makes extensive use of the [GetX package](https://pub.dev/packages/get) to support state management, DI and navigation.